 The carrying values of current account balances are equal to their fair values.
-The fair values of term placements with credit institutions and central banks are estimated by discounting their future cash flows using current interbank market rates including respective credit spread.
+The fair values of term placements with credit institutions and central banks are estimated by discounting their future cash flows using current interbank market rates, including the respective credit spread derived from the Bank's own experience of probability of default and loss given default.
 A majority of the loans reprice within relatively short time periods, therefore, it is assumed that their carrying values approximate their fair values.